3.Accounting Policies and Valuation Principles

 Research and development expenses are incurred in the Covestro Group for in-house research and development activities as well as research and development collaborations and alliances with third parties.

 According to IFRSs, research costs cannot be capitalized.
 Development costs, on the other hand, must be capitalized according to closely defined conditions.
 An intangible asset must be recognized if there is reasonable certainty of receiving future cash flows that will cover an asset’s carrying amount.
 Covestro’s development projects are often subject to uncertainties, so the conditions for the capitalization of development costs are normally not satisfied.
 Each project or contract is reviewed to determine potential capitalization requirements.
+The recognition, measurement, and presentation rules for other intangible assets apply where development costs are capitalized.

 Income taxes comprise the taxes levied on taxable income in the individual countries along with changes in deferred tax assets and liabilities that are recognized in profit or loss.
 The income taxes recognized are reflected at the amounts likely to be payable or reimbursable under the statutory regulations in force, or already enacted in relation to future periods, at the end of the reporting period.